Global Science Fiction

 Digital Humanities Praxis

-Spring 2016 • graduate seminar • City University of New York
+Spring 2016 • MA seminar • City University of New York

 Graduate seminar that introduced students to a variety of digital tools and methods through lectures, hands-on workshops, and collaborative projects.
 Students were exposed to a broad range of ways to critically evaluate and incorporate digital technologies into their academic research and teaching.
 In addition, they produced a digital project in collaboration with fellow students.